d-kozak/enticing/eql-compiler/src/main/resources/LANGUAGE_SPEC.md

 ```
 Picasso ( visited | explored )  Paris - _SENT_
 ```
-Now we are saying the we are looking for documents containing words Picasso, Paris and one of visited, explored.
+Now we are saying that we are looking for documents containing words Picasso, Paris and either visited or explored, or both.
 Note that the parenthesis are not necessary in the case.
 The query ```Picasso visited | explored  Paris - _SENT_``` has the same meaning, but the first version might be more explicit.
 Without the parenthesis it might look like both words on each side are part of the **or**, which is not the case.
 If we actually wanted that, we can use parenthesis ```(Picasso visited) | (explored  Paris) - _SENT_```, but the meaning is different of course.

 Let's keep focusing on the verbs a bit longer.
 There might be documents out there talking about Picasso visiting Paris, but the shape of the verb might be different.
-Maybe the document can be written in the present tense.
+Maybe the documents are written in the present tense.
 To be able to match documents like that, we can use the **index** operator.
 So far our query used only the default index, which is _token_.
-However, the metadata about words can be found on different indexes.
+This index contains words from the original document.
+The metadata about words can be found on the other indexes.
 ```
 Picasso ( lemma:visit | lemma:explore )  Paris - _SENT_
 ```